Lagrange Multipliers and Duality with Applications to Constrained Support Vector Machine: Introduction

 The first part of this paper is devoted to a comprehensive study of the method of Lagrange multipliers and Lagrangian duality for nonsmooth convex constrained optimization in infinite-dimensional spaces.
-We introduce new Slater conditions with the use of the notion of quasi-relative interior introduced by Borwein and Lewis \cite{bl-qri}.
-These quasi-relative interior Slater conditions turn out to be useful in obtaining both the generalized Karush–Kuhn–Tucker (KKT) conditions and the strong Lagrangian duality for an important class of convex programs in infinite dimensional space.
+We introduce new Slater conditions using the notion of the quasi-relative interior introduced by Borwein and Lewis \cite{bl-qri}.
+These quasi-relative interior Slater conditions turn out to be useful in obtaining both the generalized Karush–Kuhn–Tucker (KKT) conditions and strong Lagrangian duality for an important class of convex programs in infinite-dimensional spaces.

-In the second part of this paper, we generalize the classical support vector machine (SVM) problem to a new model in which we impose a constraint involving the support vector $w$ and the bias $b$ of the separating hyperplane $\langle w, x \rangle +b=0$.
+In the second part of this paper, we generalize the classical support vector machine (SVM) problem to a new model in which we impose a constraint involving the normal, or weight vector $w$ and the bias $b$ of the separating hyperplane $\langle w, x \rangle +b=0$.
 The motivation comes from the seminal work \cite{Pegasos}, introducing the \emph{Pegasos} algorithm, which incorporates an optional Euclidean projection onto a ball centered at the origin to enhance its performance.
-By introducing a constraint on the support vector and the bias of the separating hyperplane, our new model not only provides the mathematical foundation for the optional projection step as in \emph{Pegasos} \cite{Pegasos}, but also allows us to incorporate different ways of controlling the support vector and the bias as a regularization mechanism in SVM.
+By introducing a constraint on the support vector and the bias of the separating hyperplane, our new model not only provides the mathematical foundation for the optional projection step as in \emph{Pegasos} \cite{Pegasos}, but also allows us to incorporate different ways of controlling the weight vector and the bias as a regularization mechanism in SVM.